arthurwolf/llmi/README.md

 Also, fallback to text when copy/pasted, like <math text=this>that</math>

-### Using specialized models for specific sub-tasks.
+### Using specialized models for specific sub-tasks: expert models and expert dispatch.

 Ex: code-llama specifically when generating code.